andela/rails-api-practice/README.md

     ```

+    So I changed the "type" column in the suyas table to "meat". "type" is a keyword in Rails and so you are unable to make a table whose column name is "type".
+Lets change our tables with a new migration file (again, a file that tells Rails how to incrementally change its database structure.)

+    In terminal, type:

+    ```Bash
+    rails g migration ChangeTypeInSuyas
+    ```

+    Open up the migration file and make it look like this:
+    ```rubyonrails
+    class ChangeColumnTypeInSuyas < ActiveRecord::Migration
+      def change
+        rename_column :suyas, :type, :meat
+      end
+    end
+    ```

+    Then migrate again in terminal:

+    ```Bash
+    rake db:migrate
+    ```

+    Now try making the following tests pass:

+    ```Bash
+    rake
+    ```

+    You'll now see that Rails is trying to insert data into the suyas table but it's trying to insert data with with a "type" still.
+Where is that coming from and why is that happening?

+    The answer is that when you ran:

+    ```Bash
+    rails g model Model
+    ```

+    it created fixture files which are test objects that are created when the tests are run with the rake command.
+They are old and outdated and were not updated when we ran the migration that changed the suyas table.
+So, let's delete them.

+    Delete the files in test/fixtures.
+They are called suyas.yml and vendors.yml.

+    Now you can start making your suyas tests pass.
 Make them pass.
 Use pry often.
 Good luck.
 Check our my code if you need to.
 If you see errors, google them.